Women in product management you should be followingPublished date: Mar 30, 2020

-Latest studies note that only 35% of product manager roles are filled by women, and most of those roles are entry-level positions, meaning they are often removed from influential decision making.
+Latest studies note that women and minorities remain underrepresented on executive teams.
 And that’s to the detriment of organizations that are looking to outperform their competitors.

 When gender diversity at the executive level is brought to parity, organizations are 15 percent more likely to gain more profit, improve customer experience, and attract and retain expensive talent, according to McKinsey.
 Furthermore, those that don’t achieve gender diversity across all roles were “29% less likely to achieve above-average profitability.”
 But despite this result, gender representation has not increased significantly.
 In fact, from 2015 to 2018, gender representation had only increased by 2 percent.